 Member and non-member personal data are only accessible internally to those Council Officers with primary roles within the Society, namely the Membership Secretary, the Publications Sales Officer, the Excursion Bookings Secretary, the Long Excursion Organiser and the Treasurer.

 Data may be shared with those Council Officers with secondary roles in the Society such as the Gift Aid Authorised Official (for reclamation of Gift Aid from HMRC), the Honorary Secretary and the Excursions Secretary (for next-of-kin contact) to allow them to carry out their legitimate tasks.

 In addition, ad hoc photographs and other data from Society events may be used on its website and for internal publications.

 Who do we share your data with outside the Society?

 Member data be disclosed or transferred in part to external agencies working on our behalf namely:

-- Geological Society of London (subscription ID, title, name, postal address) who arrange the publishing and despatch of the Scottish Journal of Geology (SJG) if a Member chooses to receive hard copies of the publication at their name and postal address, or to gain access to the SJG online archive (Lyell Collection).
+- Geological Society of London (subscription ID, title, name, postal address) who arrange the publishing and despatch of the Scottish Journal of Geology (SJG) if a Member chooses to receive hard copies of the publication at their name and postal address, or to gain online access to the SJG and Transactions of the Society (via Lyell Collection).